Luos-io/Documentation/src/_pages/modules/modules_list/voltage.md

-# Introduction to the Voltage module type
+# Voltage module type

-The Voltage module is generally a sensor measuring voltage.
+The Voltage module handles a sensor measuring voltage.

-The Voltage module type has access to all common capabilities.
+Its type has access to all common capabilities.

 ----